-Ivan's place was taken by Tim Renwick (standing on the left of the photo above.
-Tim was another talented pupil from County school.
+Ivan's place was taken by Tim Renwick (standing on the left of the photo above).
+Tim was another talented pupil from the County school.
 Syd Barrett had been his scout patrol leader and nicknamed him 'Bertie' after Gilbert Harding TV adverts for Rennies indigestion tablets.
 Tim also remembers the hard times in those days.
-He was sacked from his $\pounds 5$ -a-week day job at Eaden Lilley's store for falling asleep on a pile of rugs after late gigs, and the whole band was once given a ten shilling note (50p) for food expenses by manager Barrie Hawkins.
-Tim managed some recompense by never paying Barrie back for the $\pounds 65$ red Fender Stratocaster he bought from Ken Stevens Music Shop.
+He was sacked from his £5-a-week day job at Eaden Lilley's store for falling asleep on a pile of rugs after late gigs, and the whole band was once given only a ten shilling note (50p) for food expenses by manager Barrie Hawkins.
+Tim managed some recompense by never paying Barrie back for the £65 red Fender Stratocaster he bought from Ken Stevens Music Shop.
 New players came and went: Ricky Wills became a second bass player for a time before being replaced by Vic Farrer; London-based keyboard player Dante Smith joined briefly, then Peter 'Dino' Dines arrived on Hammond organ with Jerry Shirley on drums.
 Gradually, with more London dates the band's ambitions grew away from playing covers under Colin Freeman's leadership and 'morphed' into Little Women.

-Thanks to Dave Thaxter and Tim Renwick

-Forever Amber the end of the 1960s
+Thanks to Dave Thaxter and Tim Renwick Forever Amber the end of the 1960s

-Above from left: Graham Jenkinson (drums), Tony Mumford (bass guitar), Mike Richardson (lead vocal), Dick Lane (lead guitar) and Chris Parren (organ) Photo courtesy Mike Richardson

-Porever Amber came into being in the late 1960s via first the Swinging Hi-Fi's, Blues Beat 64 then the Country Cousins, says Chris Jones.
+Above from left: Graham Jenkinson (drums), Tony Mumford (bass guitar), Mike Richardson (lead vocal), Dick Lane (lead guitar) and Chris Parren (organ) Photo courtesy Mike Richardson orever Amber came into being in the late 1960s via first the Swinging Hi-Fi's, Blues Beat 64 then the Country Cousins, according to Chris Jones.
 By the time singer Mike 'Buster' Richardson joined the Country Cousins with a much changed line-up, psychedelia was taking over.
 Influenced by Jimi Hendrix and the Beatles' Sergeant Pepper the band eventually changed their name to Forever Amber.
 Driving to gigs in a multi-coloured ambulance painted by keyboard player and art student Chris Parren, band members wore hippy-style kaftans, beads and sandals.
 Regrettably we have no photographs from that period!
 The band rehearsed in the Salisbury Arms where Mike was originally auditioned for the Country Cousins and in Chris Parren's flat.
 Although Barry Broad took over on drums from Graham Jenkinson, the line-up hardly ever changed.
 The band still had day jobs (often chosen to fit in with gig dates) but played all over Cambridgeshire, especially in the City Centre venues.
-Forever Amber played at crowded dance halls such as the Dorothy, nightclubs (including the short-lived Magic Mushroom in Falcon Yard),
+Forever Amber played at crowded dance halls such as the Dorothy, nightclubs (including the short-lived Magic Mushroom in Falcon Yard), birthday parties, weddings and May Balls.

-Above: a young Mike 'Buster' Richardson sings with the Bob Kidman Orchestra at the Dorothy Ballroom in 1963 Photo courtesy Mike Richardson birthday parties, weddings and May Balls.
 The band are remembered as flamboyant performers.
-One singer (manager, Derek Buxton) would swing the mic over the audience during breaks in vocals.
+One singer, manager Derek Buxton, would swing the mic over the audience during breaks in vocals.
 Famously, one night in the Oak Room at the Dorothy it was returned with just the cable and two live wires!
+A regular venue for the band was the International Centre which catered for foreign students.
+At the time Forever Amber alternated with David Gilmour's Jokers Wild and The Soul Committee.
+Derek Buxton who worked in Millers Music Shop was able to get them gigs supporting the Swinging Blue Jeans, the Tremeloes and others.
+He was expert at handling the temperamental nature of musicians.
+Eventually, in 1969, through Derek, they were introduced to student John Hudson who wanted Forever Amber to record some music he had written.